-To join this Focus Group, log into your account at AGU .
+To join this Section, log into your account at AGU .
 Select to update your “Profile” and choose “Near -Surface Geophysics” as your primary “Area of Scientific Interest”.

 You can also choose to receive our monthly newsletter for free!